0x0N1-sec/0x0N1-sec/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on CTFs and web hacking mostly.
-- 🌱 I’m currently learning the ins and outs of CTFing/cybersecurity, refreshing my programming/CS and mathematics knowledge
+- 🌱 I’m currently learning the ins and outs of CTFing/cybersecurity + every webdev stack I possibly can!
 - 👯 I’m looking to collaborate on anything related to CTFing or WebAppSec/Bug Bounties
 - 📫 How to reach me: my website/social media (listed in profile)
 - 😄 Pronouns: he/him